-Here’s how their deodorant works: Your first order includes a refillable plastic deodorant tube.
-Every refill order is just a cardboard container of deodorant that you slip into the plastic carrier.
+Here’s how the deodorant works: Your first order includes a refillable plastic deodorant tube.
+Every refill order is just a cardboard tube of deodorant that you slip into the plastic carrier.

-I absolutely love the concept – and their floss works the same way.
-It’s one of my favorite products.
-I still think the formula is great, as are the scents, and design, but now that I’ve discovered PAPR, I don’t really see the need for a refillable deodorant container anymore.
+I absolutely love the concept.
+Their floss works the same way, and it’s one of my favorite products.
+I still think the deodorant formula is great, as are the scents, and design.

 by Humankind vs PAPR: Pit Tests